 The Swiss Refugee Council in cooperation with partner organisations (Swiss Church Aid, Caritas, SRC, Salvation Army, SAH and Campax) coordinates the accommodation of Ukrainian refugees with private host families.
 In each case, the canton responsible decides on any compensation to be paid to providers of private accommodation.

-In March, SEM made occasional use of the hotels' services when, due to the large number of refugees arriving at the same time, it was not possible to accommodate everyone who wanted to register at a federal asylum centre.
+SEM made occasional use of these hotel services this past March when, due to the large number of refugees arriving at the same time, it was not possible to accommodate everyone who wanted to register at a federal asylum centre.